BrunaRihl/ZodiacPairs-Memory-Game/README.md

 ### Wireframes

 I developed a simple wireframe in PowerPoint for the game, aiming to ensure a consistent experience across mobile devices, computers, and tablets.
 I adjusted the size of buttons, texts, and cards, while maintaining the same layout for all cases.

-Later on, I made minor positioning adjustments and added some buttons to enhance functionality and user experience, ensuring the game is accessible and enjoyable on any platform.
+I made some adjustments in relation to what I had planned for positioning and added some buttons to enhance functionality and user experience, aiming to ensure the game is accessible and enjoyable on any platform.

 ![ZodiacPairs wireframe](/assets/images/docs/wireframe.png)